Akkhor07/Mobile-Robot-Navigation-Simulation/README.md

 Steps where robot center was inside a true obstacle cell (collision): 0 / 234
 ```

-A snapshot of the final animation frame from that Octave run is included
-(`preview_frame.png`) so you can see the actual output — global path view,
-zoomed LIDAR view, live occupancy map, and the stats plot — before you run
-anything yourself.

-Two MATLAB features Octave doesn't implement (`VideoWriter`, and one
-`drawnow` variant I already replaced with plain `drawnow` for portability)
-mean the Octave test ran with video recording turned off. `VideoWriter` is
-completely standard, stable MATLAB — I'm not worried about that call itself,
-just flagging that I couldn't test *that specific line* end-to-end myself.

-**Bottom line: I'm confident this runs and does what it claims, because I
-watched it do exactly that — but I built and tested it in Octave, not
-MATLAB, so please still run it yourself before relying on it (e.g. for a
-submission deadline) in case of small MATLAB-vs-Octave rendering
-differences.**

-## Where this is a simplification, not the same as the real thing
-Being asked for "no exaggeration," here's what's genuinely simplified
-compared to what "SLAM," a "4-wheel robot," etc. can imply:

 - **"SLAM" = occupancy mapping only, with a known pose.** The robot's
   position used for mapping and control is read directly from the